-'Gràfica de les Ramblas': Capturing Barcelona's disappearing signs
+'Gràfica de les Rambles': Capturing Barcelona's disappearing signs

 Vanishing act

-"Gràfica de les Ramblas" celebrates Barcelona's most striking signs.
+"Gràfica de les Rambles" celebrates Barcelona's most striking signs.

 Photographs (c) 2017 by Louise Fili from Grafica de les Rambles, published by Princeton Architectural Press.
 Reprinted with permission from the publisher.